client9/client9-website-2015/content/post/2016-02-23-docker-and-alpine-linux.md

 Given that, and after reading the full article, where does Docker-The-Runtime fit in?
 It doesn't.

 Ubuntu 16 is due in April 2016 will run the full systemd stack.
 If Docker continued with Ubuntu it would be shipping a technology that has implicity (?) said that Docker-the-Runtime is obsolete.
+And every other OS is shipping systemd as well.
+This is not a great positiion to be in.

 ## Conclusion

-To repeat, the Docker-The-Company has not confirmed anything about Alpine Linux (and interestly they havent denied it either).
+To repeat, the Docker-The-Company has not confirmed anything about Alpine Linux (and interestingly they haven't denied it either).
 But I were them, I'd sure be looking into something like Alpine Linux.
+And notice how Alpine Linux *does not* use systemd.

 Regardless, this competition on "what is an Operating System" is great for end users.
 Innovation in the OS space has been sorely lacking.